maxdhero1/maxdhero1/README.md

 FACEBOOK:[Sunny Maxwell](https://web.facebook.com/max.agada)

 ## ABOUT ME
- 🔭 I’m currently working as a customer service Engineer with NCR atleos where we help to design, build and troubleshoot </br>both <b>software and hardware solution </b> for financial, hospitality and aviation industry.
+ 🔭 I’m currently working as a customer service Engineer with NCR atleos where we help to design, build and troubleshoot </br>both <b>software</b> and<b> hardware </b> solution for financial, hospitality and aviation industry.
 More than 7 years experience in diagnosing and troubleshooting payment system

 ## TECH TOOLBOX
 <p>